vspaz/kafka.zig/README.md

 ```
 4. Test the project build with `zig build`
 There should be no error!
-5. Import `kafka.zig` in your code as:
+5. Import `kafka.zig` client lib in your code as follows:
 ```zig
 const kafka = @import("kafka");
 ```